apchapcomputing/newsletter2paper/newsletter2paper/README.md

 - publisher

+### Subscriptions

+Associate user with all the publications they have imported

+- user

+- publication

-### Papers
+### Issues

+Combine all the relevant publications into the newspaper with user configuration

+- issue title

 - publications

 - format (newspaper or essay layout)

-- email to send PDF to
+- target email to send PDF to (uses user's email, if none given)

-- frequency to pull articles, generate PDF, and send in email
+- cron frequency to pull articles, generate PDF, and send in email

+- user

 ## Capabilities